 There are two types of cookies, single session (temporary), and multi-session (persistent).
 Session cookies last only as long as your Web browser is open.
 Once you close your browser, the cookie disappears.
 Persistent cookies are stored on your computer for longer periods.

 Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session.”
 The policy says, "This tier encompasses any use of single session Web measurement and customization technologies."

-Persistent Cookies: We use persistent cookies to enable Google Analytics to differentiate between new and returning visitors to our site.
+Persistent Cookies: We use persistent cookies to differentiate between new and returning visitors to our site.
 Persistent cookies remain on your computer between visits to DHS.gov for six months.
-We also use persistent cookies to block repeated invitations to take the ACSI survey.
+We also use persistent cookies to block repeated invitations to take our customer satisfaction survey.
 The persistent cookies that block repeated survey invitations expire in 90 days.
 The OMB Memo 10-22 Guidance defines our use of persistent cookies as "Usage Tier 2-Multi-session without Personally Identifiable Information (PII).”
 The policy says, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."